efrecon/dew/README.md

 This simple command builds upon many of the "good" defaults.
 It will:

-+ Give you an interactive `ash` prompt with the content of the current directory visible. `ash` is picked up from a list of plausible shells, as one of existing in `busybox`.
++ Give you an interactive `ash` prompt with the content of the current directory visible. `ash` is picked up from a list of plausible shells, as one existing in `busybox`.
 + Forbid access to parent directories, or directories elsewhere on the disk.
   This is a security feature.
 + Arrange for the container to run the shell with your user and group ID, so